|

 412. assonance

-the repetition of similar vowels in the stressed syllables of successive words
+the repetition of similar vowels in successive words

 413. assonant